 B.Sc., B.Sc.
 (Hons), M.Sc. in Geography specialising in Geographic Information Systems at all universities

-Diploma, Advanced Diploma, M.Tech in Geomatics at CPUT and TUT
+Diploma and Advanced Diploma in Geomatics at CPUT and TUT

 National, provincial and local government.